himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 <a href="../../img/homelab/kadabra1.jpg"><img alt="MA Desk" src="../../img/homelab/kadabra1.jpg" style="max-width: 100%; padding: 10px;"/></a>
 <div class="caption">When using two monitors, I always had to have a primary and secondary.</div>

-While I like having the *screen realistate* of two monitors, I was never able to optimally use them because of the bezels.
-Over time, I began to notice that while working, I would natually shift over and use one monitor as a *primary* display, and the other as a *secondary* display.
-This was okay for some tasks, but it usually just meant that I just used the primary monitor, and *half* of the secondary one, because it was too hard to see far end of the screen.
+While I like having the *screen real estate* of two monitors, I was never able to optimally use them because of the bezels between the monitors.
+While working, I would naturally shift over and use one monitor as a *primary* display, and the other as a *secondary* display.
+This was okay for some tasks, but it usually just meant that I just used the primary monitor, and *half* of the secondary one, because it was too hard to see the far end of the screen.

-This issue was *slightly* better when using my displays in portrait mode, but this wasn't always ideal when connecting to remote machiens, or VMs.
-It also still didn't solve the main issue, that when I looked at the screens in my natural position (head centered, looking straigt forward)...
-I saw two pieces of black plastic.
-I wanted to see my *primary* window straigt in front of me, and then have some auxilary space on either side for documentation or terminal windows.
+This issue was *slightly* better when using my displays in portrait mode, but that wasn't always ideal when connecting to remote machines, or viewing wide content (videos, for example).
+It also didn't solve the main issue.
+When looking at the screens in a natural position (head centered, looking strait forward)...
+I still saw two pieces of black plastic.
+I wanted to see my *primary* window directly in front of me, with some auxiliary space on either side for documentation and terminal windows.
 I wanted a wide screen display.

-## Ultrawide or *Large* 16:9 UHD?
+## Ultra-wide or *Large* 16:9 UHD?

 Luckily over the past few years, the once *extremely* expensive ultrawide and large UHD monitors have started to come down in